 Compulsory Assignments and Attendance

-- A review of one of the books from the compulsory reading list (ca. 1200 words).
+A review of one of the books from the compulsory reading list (up to 750 words).

-Compulsory requirements of this course are valid for a duration of two semesters; the teaching semester when approved, and the following semester.
+Compulsory requirements of this course are valid for two semesters; the semester when approved, and the following semester.

 Forms of Assessment